Flash, Staffordshire: Location and geography

 Flash is the main village in Quarnford parish.
 It lies just off the A53 main road about 4 miles southwest of Buxton.
 It is on the southern slope of the highest ground on Axe Edge Moor, which rises to a peak of 551 m.
 The parish forms the Staffordshire corner of Three Shire Heads, a tripoint marked by a packhorse bridge on the River Dane, where Staffordshire, Derbyshire and Cheshire meet.

-To the south is Morridge, with a trig point at 489 m at Merryton Low which provides views across the Cheshire plain and The Roaches.
-Also in this area is Ramshaw Rocks, a part of the range which includes Hen Cloud and The Roaches.
-The Winking Man is a rock outcrop on Ramshaw Rocks that resembles a human face in profile; its eyehole appears to 'wink' to passing travellers on the A53.
+To the south is Morridge, with a trig point at 489 m at Merryton Low which provides views across the Cheshire Plain and The Roaches, including Ramshaw Rocks and Hen Cloud.
+The Winking Man is a rock outcrop on Ramshaw Rocks that resembles a human face in profile; its eyehole appears to wink to passing travellers on the A53.

 East of Flash, and just over the A53, are the heads of the River Dove and River Manifold.
-Further south is the head of the River Churnet and to the north is the head of the River Goyt.
+Further south is the source of the River Churnet and to the north is the source of the River Goyt.
 The River Dane also rises within the parish.

 Highest village in Britain

 At 1519 ft above sea level, Flash claims to be the highest village in the United Kingdom.
 In 2007 the claim was upheld by the BBC, which settled a dispute with its rival claimant, Wanlockhead in Dumfries and Galloway.
-The Ordnance Survey measured the highest house in each village and the one in Flash was higher, although the results were disputed by residents of the Scottish village.
+The Ordnance Survey measured the highest house in each village, and the one in Flash was higher, although the results were disputed by residents of the Scottish village, which has a sign proclaiming that a height of 1,531 ft above sea level.
+Ordnance Survey mapping shows the buildings of Wanlockhead to be wholly below the 450 m contour (with the exception of Glengonnar Station on the Leadhills and Wanlockhead Railway, which is well outside the village), whereas Flash is wholly above the 450m contour.

-There is, however, no doubt that the former Methodist Chapel is the highest in Britain; the certainty is helped by the scarcity of Methodist chapels in the Southern Uplands.
+The former Methodist Chapel in Flash is the highest in Britain; this distinction is helped by the scarcity of Methodist chapels in the Southern Uplands.